open/close all folders

 - The Chessmaster: Wuntch is incredibly good at detailed plans, that even Holt can't keep up with.

 - Dirty Cop: A mild example.
 She sent an Internal Affairs agent, lying that there was a mole in the Nine-Nine, to get dirt on Holt.
 It got Jake suspended for awhile.
-She's likewise perfectly happy to destroy multiple cops careers, out her petty rivalry with Holt.
+She's likewise perfectly happy to destroy multiple cops' careers over her petty rivalry with Holt.

 - Drunk with Power: She's not above abusing her newfound power over Holt in petty ways to screw him over.

-- Jerkass: Even ignoring their rivalry, Wuntch is not a nice woman.
+- Jerkass: Even ignoring her rivalry with Holt, Wuntch is not a nice woman.
 For example she had a picture of herself, specifically placed up so she could be constantly looking down on everyone.

 - Not So Different: Both Wuntch and Holt are incredibly stoic, pedantic and sticklers for the rules, and it's clear that their feud equally brings out their petty sides.